U.S. Agency Bonds: What You Should Know

 Here are a handful of things to know before considering agency bonds.

-1. The yield advantage over Treasuries is relatively low
+1. The current yield advantage over Treasuries is relatively low

 Because agencies aren't explicitly backed by the U.S. government, they tend to offer a yield advantage over U.S. Treasuries.
 That extra yield is called a "spread" and fluctuates based on market conditions.

 Spreads rose sharply during the 2008-2009 financial crisis, especially as Fannie Mae and Freddie Mac were placed into conservatorship.
 While the agencies have continued to make on-time principal and interest payments, that wasn't known back in 2008 and investors understandably got nervous, sending spreads up to 1.75%, on average.
-Spreads spiked again in March 2020 but fell quickly given the swift government intervention.
+Spreads rose again in March 2020, albeit not by the same magnitude of the financial crisis surge, but fell quickly given the swift government intervention.

-The Bloomberg U.S. Agency Index has an average spread of just 29 basis points, or 0.29%, meaning investors aren't earning much additional yield over Treasuries relative to history.
-The chart below highlights that the average spread of the index rarely dipped below 0.25% until recently.
-While up from the recent lows, the average spread of the index is below the 20-year average of 0.42%.
+The Bloomberg US Agency Index has an average spread of just 13 basis points, or 0.13%, meaning investors aren't earning much additional yield over Treasuries relative to history.
+The chart below highlights that the average spread of the index has generally hovered near 25 basis points or less since the end of the financial crisis.

-The yield advantage that agencies offer relative to Treasuries is relatively low
+The current yield advantage that agencies offer relative to Treasuries is relatively low

-Chart shows the average option-adjusted spread for the Bloomberg U.S. Agency Index dating back to February 2003.
-The spread was 29 basis points, or 0.29%, as of May 23, 2023.
+Chart shows the average option-adjusted spread for the Bloomberg US Agency Index dating back to October 2004.
+The spread was 13 basis points, or 0.13%, as of October 11, 2024.

-Bloomberg U.S. Agency Index (I09459 Index).
+Bloomberg US Agency Index (LUAATRUU Index).
 The option-adjusted spread (OAS) is the measurement of the spread of a fixed-income security rate and the risk-free rate of return (e.g., a corporate U.S. Treasury security), which is then adjusted to take into account an embedded option.
 Past performance is no guarantee of future results.
+Indexes are unmanaged, do not incur management fees, costs and expenses and cannot be invested in directly.

 2. The relative attractiveness of agency bonds varies based on maturity

 Keep in mind that the agency yields shown below are averages.
 There are a lot of different agency issuers and they may each have maturities around the same date—in other words, there isn't necessarily a "benchmark" two- or five-year agency note.
-On average, though, there doesn't appear to be much value with agencies of maturities of under two years.
+On average, though, there doesn't appear to be much value with agencies of maturities of two through four years as of October 11, 2024, but that yield advantage (or lack thereof) can change over time.

 3. "Callable" agencies generally offer higher yields but come with call risk